Begin your scientific research journey.

 You’ll learn practical scientific skills and gain hands-on experience in our fully equipped laboratories.
 There are excellent opportunities to further your studies and undertake rewarding research to make a real difference in our world.

 Biomedical science; biotechnology; coastal studies; environmental science; food science; health promotion; nursing; nutrition; paramedic science; sport and exercise science; sustainability.

 Students must have completed a Bachelor of Science (AQF Level 7) or a related degree from a recognised higher education institution.
 A high level of achievement in the intended area of study must be demonstrated, and a grade point average of 5 or higher achieved across second and third year level courses that have been undertaken.
 These are minimum requirements and do not guarantee entry.
-Importantly, enrolment is contingent upon the Faculty's capacity to provide appropriate supervision in the intended field of research.
+Importantly, enrolment is contingent upon the School's capacity to provide appropriate supervision in the intended field of research.